Homogenization of the Navier-Stokes equations in perforated domains in the inviscid limit: Introduction

 Reflecting its importance for applications, there are several works concerning the derivation of non-linear Darcy's laws, especially the Darcy-Forchheimer equations.
 They seem to focus on the case $\alpha =1$, where nonlinear effects are expected to become important for $\gamma \geq 3/2$.
 Most of these works do not contain rigorous proofs, we refer to \cite{BalhoffMikelicWheeler10} for an overview of the literature.
-Concerning rigorous results, Mikelic \cite{Mikelic95} and Marusic-Paloka and Mikelic \cite{Marusic-PalokaMikelic00} tackled the critical case $\alpha = 1$, $\gamma = 3/2$ in dimensions two and three starting from the stationary Navier-Stokes equations.
+Concerning rigorous results, Mikeli\'c \cite{Mikelic95} and Maru{\v{s}}i{\'c}-Paloka and Mikeli\'c \cite{Marusic-PalokaMikelic00} tackled the critical case $\alpha = 1$, $\gamma = 3/2$ in dimensions two and three starting from the stationary Navier-Stokes equations.
 The obtained limit system is a nonlinear nonlocal Darcy type equation.
-Moreover, in the subcritical case, $\alpha=1$, $\gamma < 3/2$, Bourgeat, Marusic-Paloka and Mikelic \cite{BourgeatMarusicPalokaMikelic95} justified nonlinear versions of Darcy's law as higher order corrections to the linear law.
+Moreover, in the subcritical case, $\alpha=1$, $\gamma < 3/2$, Bourgeat, Maru{\v{s}}i{\'c}-Paloka and Mikeli\'c \cite{BourgeatMarusicPalokaMikelic95} justified nonlinear versions of Darcy's law as higher order corrections to the linear law.

 We also mention that the homogenization of the instationary Stokes equations with vanishing viscosity has been studied by Allaire \cite{Allaire92} for $\alpha =1$.
 In this case, the critical scaling (in any space dimension) is $\gamma =2$ and a Darcy's law with memory effect is obtained as limit system.